File a Stockton Police Report

 Please do not use online reporting for emergencies.
 If this is an emergency, please call 9-1-1.

-To file an Online Police Report, use the link under External Links (bottom of this page).
+To file an Online Police Report, use the link under Using Online Police Reports or Harassing Phone Calls.

 Read ALL of the information below to determine if online reporting is appropriate.